Partitioned SQL recipes¶

 This generally involves:

-- Making sure that inserted records have their partitioning column value set to the target partitioning value.
+- Making sure that inserted records have their partitioning columns values set to the target partitioning value.

-To help you, Data Science Studio provides you with many variables that you can substitute in your SQL script.
+To help you, Dataiku DSS provides you with many variables that you can substitute in your SQL scripts.
 See Partitioning variables substitutions.